 - Improves tolerance to noise

-- Influences hair color, growth, and texture
+- Influences on hair color, growth, and texture

 *Properties: Adrenergic, Diuretic, Nervine, Nutritive, and Serotonergic

 - Formation of Blood Antibodies

 Wheat bran and germ